-Rising Hill Camp is a well-preserved area of archaeological remains from a Confederate Civil War camp dating sometime between October 1861 and March 1862.
+Rising Hill Camp in Prince William County is a well-preserved area of archaeological remains from a Confederate Civil War camp dating sometime between October 1861 and March 1862.
 Surface features indicate the site was a winter camp where ‘dug-out’ huts were excavated by troops settling in to endure a harsh season.
 Unlike similar nearby camps (see Camp French), Rising Hill Camp was associated with the location of a fortification.
 A battery and other probable infantry fortifications at Rising Hill were most likely manned by troops camped here.
 These fortifications played a crucial role in the opposing strategic campaigns of the Union and Confederate armies and navies to control the tidal Potomac in 1861 and 1862.
 Unlike other camps occupied by out-of-state troops, the Rising Hill site is thought to have been occupied by the 47th Virginia Infantry, a local unit mustered from Stafford County.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.